waleoyediran/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 3. Training Approach

-To train the model, I used an the LetNet architecture I used the configuration
+To train the model, I used a model based of the LeNet architecture.
-EPOCHS = 20
-BATCH_SIZE = 256
+I used the AdamOptimizer, using a Batch size of 256 and ran 20 Epochs.
+I found that using a learning rate of 0,001 provided best results.

 #### Training Discussion

 My final model results:
+* Validation set accuracy of 93.4%
+* Training set accuracy of 98.9%
-* Test set accuracy of .91
+* Test set accuracy of 92.3%

+I iteratively adjusted the parameters and approaches to achieve the results described here.
+I figured that the model performed much better with more data set, I augmented the input images by generating slightly rotated version of the images (Rotating by about +5 and -5 degrees of each image)

+I struggled with over-fitting, where the model performed well in test data, but did very badly with the validation dataset.
+Adding a dropout of 0.7 improved the accuracy of both the validation and training set.
+I tried running with 5, 10, 15, 20, 25 epochs, and settled for 20 epochs.

+I found the learning rate of 0.001 to be just fine.